 Origin: T. Carlisle, Berkshire, England, 1959.

-Maillett is a bush with a loose habit, although when mature its green foliage is erect with upswept branches.
-It grows to 3 feet in bloom, easily one of the largest English lavenders.
-It is considered one of the best angustifolia varieties for oil distillation and is grown extensively in France today.
+A bush with a loose habit, although when mature its green foliage is erect with upswept branches.
+It grows to 3 feet and easily one of the largest English lavenders.
+It is considered one of the best angustifolia varieties for oil distillation and is grown extensively in France.
 It is one of the best angustifolias able to withstand cold winters.

 Origin: Mr. Mailett, Valensole, France, 1959.